genesiscloud/genesis-cloud-inference-articles/art02.md

 The benchmarking of each model includes 10 "warmup" inference runs followed by 100 runs for which the total wall clock time is measured.
-The measued time is divided by the number of runs and the average time for one run in milliseconds is displayed.
+The measured time is divided by the number of runs and the average time for one run in milliseconds is displayed.

 To run this program, use the command: